Covara / Whitepaper · Ed. MMXXVI

 Policy-pack layerApplies jurisdiction, distribution, and eligibility rules to the active launch perimeter

-Review and gate engineRoutes comments, records approvals, and enforces gate transitions
+Review & gate engineRoutes comments, records approvals, and enforces gate transitions

 Evidence modelLinks memoranda, confirmations, board actions, and residual-risk notes to the file state they support